 I really enjoyed the course and learned some important lessons along the way.
 My favourite, and probably the most challenging part of the course for me, was the laboratory work.
-Every day was bringing a new challenge, a new technique to learn, or a new idea for improving my results.
-It was a continuous learning process that made me more and more invested into my work and wanting to do as much as I can to get the best outcomes possible.
+Every day brought a new challenge, a new technique to learn, or a new idea for improving my results.
+It was a continuous learning process that made me more and more invested in my work and that made me want to do as much as I can to get the best outcomes possible.

 I had to learn everything from scratch as I had no previous experience in a laboratory, but my team were fantastic and supported me along the way.
 I knew I could count on anybody there for advice at any given time.
 This is also where I had to learn that nothing works as planned and you always have to adapt along the way; cellular work can be very unpredictable, and sometimes it is not your fault that things don’t work out.
 You just need go back to square one, rethink your experiments and keep trying.